 How a nonmilitary spouse claims a resident state:

-A nonmilitary spouse cannot just choose the service member’s state or “inherit” or “adopt” that state upon marriage.
+A nonmilitary spouse can choose the service member’s state or their original state of residency.

-At a minimum, the spouse must have lived in that service member’s resident state before “claiming” it as their own resident state for MSRRA qualifications.
+The spouse is no longer required to have lived in the service member's state to claim that state as their resident state which it was under MSRRA qualifications.
 The spouse must also be able to prove residency by being registered to vote, maintaining a driver’s license, and any other residency requirements of that state.

-When the military family no longer lives in that resident state, to qualify under the MSRRA, the following conditions must be met:
+When the military family no longer lives in that resident state, to qualify under the MSRRA or Benefits Transition Act., the following conditions must be met:

 - The service member is stationed, in compliance with military orders, in a state that is not his resident state,